novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-74.md

 ---

-The first to open the conversation was Son Jung-ui.
+The first to open the conversation was Son Jung-yi.

 "Thank you for the compliment.
 In fact, the vision I have for the information and communication field is almost entirely encapsulated in this.
 In that sense, I am envious of Korea.
 Aren't there many online auctions, shopping, and portal sites emerging in Korea that we don't yet have in Japan?"

 "Couldn't 【Software Bank】 also do it in Japan?"

-"We could, but it would be a crude service that couldn't compete with 【Jungle】 or 【Yahoo】.
+"We could, but it would be a crude service that couldn't compete with 【Jungle】 or 【Yaho】.
 By nature, we don't advance in such a manner."

-A sense of regret lingered on Son Jung-ui's face.
+A sense of regret lingered on Son Jung-yi's face.

 Has Japan lost its dynamism over the past 10 years?

-The spirit of new challenges has diminished, and only an otaku mentality has filled the void.
+The spirit of new challenges has diminished, and otaku mentality has filled the void.

 If this continues for a few more years, it seems Japan will turn into an isolated island, not just geographically isolated but socially as well.

-Recently, there's even a term "Galapagos syndrome" that has emerged, playing on the term 'Galapagos.'
+Recently, there's even a term "Galapagos syndrome" that has emerged.

-Son Jung-ui wanted to change this.
+Son Jung-yi wanted to change this.

 He believed that IT could be a new driving force for Japan.

-So he said, "I, too, want to create a portal site like 【Yahoo】 and 【Jungle】."
+So he said, "I, too, want to create a portal site like 【Yaho】 and 【Jungle】."

 "Japan has the internet infrastructure, so it's entirely possible.
-Ah, I heard you visited the U.S. Do you plan to partner with 【Yahoo】 to create a portal site?"
+Ah, I heard you visited the U.S. Do you plan to partner with 【Yaho】 to create a portal site?"

-With such a direct question, Son Jung-ui found it difficult to give an immediate answer.
+With such a direct question, Son Jung-yi found it difficult to give an immediate answer.

 Although he had discussions with Jamie Yang, the founder of 【Yahoo】, nothing had been finalized.

 The reason for not making a decision was simple.

-Son Jung-ui laid it out honestly.
+Son Jung-yi laid it out honestly.

 "Actually, when I said I found 【Jungle】 attractive earlier, I meant I wanted to invest.
-After examining both sides, 【Yahoo】 and 【Jungle】, I dream of partnering with the better option to introduce a portal site in Japan."
+After examining both sides, 【Yaho】 and 【Jungle】, I dream of partnering with the better option to introduce a portal site in Japan."

 "I'm sorry, but we don't accept investments.
 A joint venture, however, might be considered."

 "You don't accept investments?
 No, what do you mean by a joint venture?"

-Surprised and puzzled that his offer of investment wasn't immediately accepted, Son Jung-ui asked.
+Surprised and puzzled that his offer of investment wasn't immediately accepted, Son Jung-yi asked.

 "A portal site in Japan.
 It means we could consider a joint venture to operate it together."